-Volunteer Orphanage Work in Africa
+Volunteer with Children in Africa

-Orphanages in Africa can take many different shapes and sizes.
+Childcare centers in Africa can take many different shapes and sizes.
 Many have children as old as 18 and as young as babies.
 These children are in need of educational support, care, and friendship, which local staff are often to busy to offer them on an individual basis.

-Orphans and Volunteer Work in Africa
+Children and Volunteer Work in Africa

 Children and Adults with Special Needs and Volunteering in Africa